PrabhaKar-Rao/java/section_11/README.md

 }
 ```
 ### 3. Utilize the Interface
 Create objects of the class that implements the interface and use them to invoke the interface methods.
-Example:
+#### Example

 ```java
 public class Main {